SPACE AND TIME 1967, ISSUE #3

 2009 – Around the 100th issue Space and Time, Linzner passed the reins of the magazine to new publisher Hildy Silverman.
 Linzner has remained on staff as editor emeritus where he remains an active part of the magazine.

 2016 – Space and Time celebrated its fiftieth anniversary of continuous publication at an event hosted by the New York Review of Science Fiction reading series at the Brooklyn Commons.
 Barbara Krasnoff interviewed founding editor/publisher Gordon Linzner and current editor/publisher Hildy Silverman.
 Readings were provided by S&T contributors Jack Ketchum, Daniel Braum, Katherine Hasell, and poetry editor Linda Addison, along with an art display by cover artist Alan F. Beck.

-The most challenging year many of us will ever experience, the magazine was not immune.
-The Spring #136 issue was sent out as COVID-19 was declared a pandemic and many of the mailed issues never made it to their destination.
-The cost of replacement issues paired with reduced income nearly put the magazine on hold.
-Thanks to new print-on-demand technology, the Summer #137 issue pivoted to this format to minimize print and lost shipment costs.
-The money saved with this change was put toward the artists, poets and prosers with nearly double the content purchased.
+2020 – The most challenging year many of us will ever experience, and Space and Time was not immune.
+The Spring #136 issues were sent out as COVID-19 was declared a pandemic.
+Many of the mailed issues never made it to their destination.
+The cost of replacement issues paired with reduced income nearly shuttered the magazine.
+The Summer #137 issue pivoted to print-on-demand to minimize print and lost shipment costs.
+The money saved with this change was put toward the artists, poets and authors with nearly double the content purchased.
 By Fall #138 the magazine ceased mailing, refunded subscriptions and invited subscribers to purchase online from Amazon.
 This worked well.
-The end of the year found the magazine disorganized from all the pivots, but still standing.
+The end of the year found the magazine beat up but not beaten.
 Space and Time never missed an issue throughout 2020.